 What if I lose my recovery codes?

-Don’t let that happen!
+Definitely don’t do that – don’t let that happen!
 Make sure that you safely and securely store your recovery codes in a place that you can access them if you lose access to your authenticator app.
 For instance, don’t store them on your phone, since you’d lose access to both the authenticator app and the recovery codes if you lost your phone.

 Can I have verification codes sent to my phone by text message?